-Nansen saw the monks of the eastern and western halls fighting over a cat.
+Nansen saw the monks of the eastern and western hall fighting over a cat.

-He seized the cat and told the monks: "If any of you say a good word, you can save the cat."
+He seized the cat and told the monks: "If any of you says a good word, you can save the cat."

 No one answered.
 So Nansen boldly cut the cat in two pieces.